broadinstitute/wfl/docs/md/workflow-options.md

 }
 ```
 You may optionally add arbitrary JSON objects as `workflow_options` either for individual
-workflows, for the entire workload, or both:
+workflows, for the entire workload (within the `common` object), or both:
 ```json
 {
   "cromwell": "https://cromwell-gotc-auth.gotc-dev.broadinstitute.org",